Mishu

 Chinese political leaders often have multiple secretaries.
 For example, during the Republic of China era, leaders such as Sun Yat-sen and Chiang Kai-shek employed "confidential secretaries" and "attendant secretaries" (侍从秘书) in addition to the official secretarial staff attached to their office.
 When Mao Zedong ceased to hold a government post, he still retained various secretaries including a "confidential secretary" and a "personal secretary" (生活秘书).

 Jiyao mishu is sometimes shortened to "mishu", especially in Western works, but the latter term simply means "secretary" in Chinese and can mean any of a whole range of different positions from an administrative assistant in a small business to a policy advisor to the paramount leader (政治秘书, political secretary).

+Xi Jinping was Geng Biao's mishu after graduating from Tsinghua University in 1979.